victororiko/reliability_on_demand/README.md

 ```
 2. Add a breakpoint to any typescript (`.tsx`or `.ts`) file
 ### Frontent - Run
-1. Open terminal at folder `reliabiilty-on-demand`
+1. Open terminal at folder `ClientApp`
 2. `npm run start`

 ## Design guidance